 How Talon Came to the Sanctuary

 Talon came to Carolina Tiger Rescue as part of our largest rescue to date.
 He was rescued from a facility in Colorado that housed 110 animals on about four acres of land.
 Talon, along with 15 other animals, was brought to Carolina Tiger Rescue in the fall of 2016.
 Prior to being at the facility in Colorado, Talon was living in a family home as a "pet".
 When his owner died, the wife moved and could not take Talon with her, so she sent him to live at the facility in Colorado.

 Talon is an inquisitive bobcat who is always interested in the staff members who come to visit him.
 He is always eager for food and enrichment and loves attention from staff members.
 He is food-motivated and is quick to figure out his puzzle feeders.

-Talon is a beautiful bobcat with a much browner color than Toby.
+Talon is a beautiful bobcat with a much browner color than Ranger.
 He is a slim but tall bobcat whose spots are extremely visible.
 Talon is a little different from other bobcats in that instead of having a pink or pinkish nose, he has an all-black nose.

 Where in Sanctuary

 Talon lives on the tour path, in the portion of the sanctuary called Pear Orchard.
 He lives next to Electra Caracal.